 Neck pain is an extremely common complaint that nearly everyone will experience at least once in their lifetime.
-For some, neck pain is something that they learn to live with day in and day out and it is eventually accepted as an inevitable part of life.
+For some, neck pain is something that they learn to live with day in and day out.
+They have eventually accepted neckache as an inevitable part of life.
 If you suffer from neck pain, you can start by asking yourself the following questions to see if any of these factors might be contributing to your condition:

 Are you drinking enough water?

 It’s no secret that staying well hydrated is beneficial for many reasons.
 When it comes to neck pain, making sure your water intake is up to snuff can ensure that your discs – the “shock absorbers” that separate each of the vertebrae in your spine – stay nourished and hydrated as well.
 The discs are predominantly made up of water, so making sure you’re drinking enough (a good rule of thumb is 8 glasses per day) keeps the discs healthy and strong.

 Do you carry a bag or purse over one shoulder?

 A common cause of neck pain that develops over time is carrying a briefcase, purse, or backpack on one side of the body.
 A better option is one that allows a load to be carried symmetrically, like with a backpack worn properly over both shoulders.
 If carrying a bag one-sided is a must, do your best to lighten the load by getting rid of extraneous items that tend to accumulate and try alternating sides every so often.

 Neck pain becomes a common complaint for those whose preferred sleeping position is on their stomach.
 Stomach sleeping is extremely difficult on the neck since you would need to rotate your head to one side through the night.
 Generally speaking, sleeping on your back is the best position to allow your neck to rest comfortably in a neutral position.
 Side sleeping is also alright as long as your pillow is at the proper height, preventing your head and neck from bending or turning to either side.